 - The operation is stateless

 A context map is a document which outlines the different bounded context and relationship between them, it could be a text or diagram.
-Context map is Guide to other members of the team in other bounded context to have a whole view of the context.
+The context map is Guide to other members of the team in another bounded context to have a whole view of the context.